 How Long Do I Have To Bring My Claim?

 You have two years to bring your claim.
-The clock starts ticking on the date the malpractice occurred, or on the date that you, the patient, realized you had been harmed.
+The clock starts ticking on the date the malpractice occurred, or on the date that you, the patient, realized or should have realized that you had been harmed.

 How Much Compensation Am I Entitled To Receive?